matthilt/VoronTridentBlue/README.md

 # VoronTridentBlue
-Backup of my Configs and Notes
+Backup of my Config files and notes on my Voron Trident called Blue.